myarotskaya/architecture-center/docs/data/technology-choices/data-warehouses.md

 # Choosing a data warehouse

+A data warehouse is a central, organizational, relational repository of integrated data from one or more disparate sources.
+(For more information, see [Data warehousing and data marts](../scenarios/data-warehouse.md).)
+This topic compares the main options for data warehouses in Azure.

 ## What are your options when choosing a data warehouse?

 There are several options for implementing a data warehouse in Azure, depending on your needs.
 The following lists are broken into two categories, [symmetric multiprocessing](https://en.wikipedia.org/wiki/Symmetric_multiprocessing) (SMP) and [massively parallel processing](https://en.wikipedia.org/wiki/Massively_parallel) (MPP).